King-Benx/capstone-project-1/README.md

 To run the project, execute the following command:

 ```
-1. Right click file and run in browser.
+1. Right click index.html file and run in browser.
-2. Open file in vscode right click and open in live server
+2. Open index file in vscode right click and open in live server
 ```

 ## 👥 Author <a name="authors"></a>